sp4ceman/MMM-googlemaps/README.md

-# MMM-googlemaps
+# MMM-googlemap
 a module for the magic mirror to draw a google map between two locations

 ## install
-copy the /googlemaps folder into your modules. if you put it in a subfolder remember to double check the module path in the config section.
+copy the /googlemap folder into your modules. if you put it in a subfolder remember to double check the module path in the config section.

 ## config

  ```
  {
-    module: 'googlemaps',
+    module: 'googlemap',
     position: 'position',
     config: {
         apikey: 'your_api_key',